cwkinard/Filed/README.md

 ```

 '--noauth_local_webserver' needs to only be run the first time for Google Drive setup

 '--logging_level' supports multiple modes (INFO, WARN, etc.)

 ## Notes

 * Most scrapers do not have paging logic to pull full account history.
 Assumes that most accounts have recent statements in Google Drive (the ADP scraper currently does support full account history)
 * Google Drive folder id's can be found by right clicking on the folder and selecting 'Get Link' (copy from end of hyperlink)
 * See working scrapers list below.
-Websites that require javascript can be tackled using a web automation library instead of python requests (modularity allows separate techniques for each scraper)

 ## To-Do